ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 ## Connect to Azure Blob Storage

 For use Azure Blob Store you need Windows Azure Storage SDK to perform operations.
-With this SDK, we can upload, download and delete files in the Azure Blob Storage.
+With this SDK, you can upload, download and delete files in the Azure Blob Storage.
 In our app, we take photo profile for attendee and use SDK to send data to the cloud.

 ### Prepare Azure
 Go back to Azure and search for Storage account: